SebastianTroy/CppEasySerDes/README.md

 nlohmann::json already has its own support for custom types... why re-invent the wheel in a perfectly servicable wheel?
  - A lot of solutions for this problem require you define two functions, a reader and a writer.
 These are often identical functions but in reverse and must be maintained in tandem, violating the DRY principle.
  - Adding validation or constraints to the acceptable values stored sucks because you need to add the same checks to both the writer and the reader functions.
- - When using a storage structure like JSON, you must now either create variables for each key, so they an be shared between the reader/writer functions, or carefully use the same magic values in both.
+ - When using a storage structure like JSON, you must now either create variables for each key, so they can be shared between the reader/writer functions, or carefully use the same magic values in both.
  - And now you want to deserialise it into a smart pointer without copying, or emplace_back into an array?
 Well you'll have to duplicate your deserialisation function!

 [Back to Index](#Table-of-Contents)